Dimitrilecterd/alx-system_engineering-devops/0x00-shell_basics/README.md

- mv : Move the file betty from /tmp/ to /tmp/my_first_directory.
+ rm : Delete the file betty.